 In addition, DBCT P/L has contractual relationships with Daltug Pty Ltd (Daltug), which operates the tugboats responsible for hauling coal ships to and from the Terminal.
-Daltug's employees are covered by the Daltug Pty Ltd Enterprise Agreement.
-That agreement also covers the AMOU, AIMPE and MUA, which are the unions that have coverage of employees (who are also shareholders in the business) in the marine hauling industry.
+Daltug's employees are covered by the Daltug Pty Ltd Enterprise Agreement and are also shareholders in the business.
+That agreement also covers the AMOU, AIMPE and MUA, which are the unions that have coverage of employees in the marine hauling industry.
+DBCT P/L continues to consult with Daltug about mitigating supply chain risks.